Information for Hiring Departments

 The sooner, the better.
 People sometimes contact our office even before a position is announced.
 Individuals considering the University of Minnesota form their opinions early.
-They have questions and concerns long before they reach final-candidate status.
-RAP can help carify misperceptions and provide them with information that will influence their decisions.
-Please mention RAP's website in the acknowledgement letter you send to people who have applied for a position.
+They have questions and concerns long before they reach final candidate status.
+RAP can help clarify misperceptions and provide them with information that will influence their decisions.
+Please mention RAP's website in the acknowledgment letter you send to people who have applied for a position.

 In the acknowledgment letter, you may also want to highlight RAP's spouse/partner employment assistance.
 Employment prospects for a spouse/partner often influence a candidate's ongoing interest in a position.
 See Spouse/Partner Employment for additional details.

 To those unfamiliar with Minnesota, the state is a "frozen tundra."
 Metro area tours are an effective way to show candidates the beauty of our metro area and its numerous cultural attractions.
 Tours are available through Relocation Today, a relocation company that works closely with RAP.
 The tours are $150 and should be scheduled directly with Relocation Today well in advance of candidates' visits.

 What can RAP do to assist a Department/Unit in its search?

 RAP offers the following services and information to departments/units and individuals:

 Tailored Information Packets